Gary Raymond reviews the latest movie by Jon Jones, Last Summer, and argues a bad script and fumbled plot is the least of its problems.

 First up is the brutal murder of Catherine Ayers’ Anne Morris, treated as little more than a plot point, for the crime of trying to leave her husband.
 By the end of the film, the suggestion that she only had herself to blame is more than a suspicion, particularly when young Davy comforts the Morris boys by telling them that their dad was a good man, and “not a monster”, and shouldn’t be remembered that way just because he gunned down their mother in cold blood.
 The inference is the real tragedy here is that of their father, driven to a terrible act before turning the gun on himself in an act of nobility (after petting his dog with a warm, sad smile).

 Add to that the pathetic display by Ruth Ollman’s WPC Yvonne Goodall, a female copper who is barely able to carry out any of her duties as a police officer, so overcome is she by tears and nervous hesitations as the traumatic events unfold.
 No suggestion here that a woman copper in the 70s would have had to be twice as tough as any man in order to get into the uniform in the first place.
 It’s as if Jane Tennison passed by everyone involved in this film.
 Female characters this weak and wan I thought were things of the distant past.
 They should be.

-There is also a sickeningly inane social worker, and perhaps one of the great tragedies of the film, the waste of the wonderful Nia Roberts as the Davies mother, Sandra, careering between hysterical disciplinarian and purveyor of Welsh mam clichés.
+There is also a sickeningly inane social worker, and perhaps one of the great tragedies of the film by Jon Jones, the waste of the wonderful Nia Roberts as the Davies mother, Sandra, careering between hysterical disciplinarian and purveyor of Welsh mam clichés.
 And what about the three teenage girl bullies at the halfway house who literally describe themselves, with a sneer, as witches?
 How was there, at no point, a voice in this process raising red flags?